Mid infrared spectroscopy and milk quality traits: a data analysis competition at the "International Workshop on Spectroscopy and Chemometrics 2021": Discussion

 \section{Discussion}

 As mentioned in Section \ref{sec:sec2}, the contributions have been evaluated considering the RMSEP for each single trait while, for the overall performances, the relative error as defined in (\ref{eq:rel_err}) has been computed.
 By thoroughly looking at the final results, reported in Table \ref{table:final_results}, some relevant insights can be obtained.
-First of all it is clear that the performances of different methods are usually trait specific.
-This sounds coherent with the so called \emph{no free lunch theorem} \citep[see e.g.][]{wolpert1997no} which provides an essential warning about the danger of comparing and ranking different algorithms by studying their performances on a small set of prediction problems.
+First of all, it is clear that the performances of different methods are usually trait specific.
+This seems coherent with the so called \emph{no free lunch theorem} \citep[see e.g.][]{wolpert1997no} which provides an essential warning about the danger of comparing and ranking different algorithms by studying their performances on a small set of prediction problems.
 A general conclusion to draw is concerned with the poor predictability of the CMS, thus providing coherent indications with the ones obtained in previous works \citep[see e.g.][]{visentin2015prediction,frizzarin_predicting_2021}.
-Lastly note that different contributions performed comparably when predicting the test set values.
+Note that different contributions performed comparably when predicting the test set values.
+Lastly, we would like to highlight that all the results need to be interpreted cautiously since the techniques have been evaluated on a small test set, making it difficult to properly generalize the findings.

-A common choice that all the participants had to make was concerned with the possibility to transform the data prior to run their analyses.
+A common choice that all the participants had to make was concerned with the possibility to transform the data prior to running their analyses.
 A first possible transformation consisted in considering absorbance instead of transmittance values.
 The well known \emph{Beer-Lambert law} seems to suggest that working on the absorbance scale can lead to improvements in the performances, even if sometimes the benefits are minimal.
 The results in Section \ref{sec:sec3_1}, where the participants tried both the approaches without noting significant improvements, as well as prior experiences of some of the authors, seem to suggest that this transformation is not strictly needed when analyzing MIRS data.